coder/docs/guides/admin/inotify-watch-limits.md

 [`inotify-consumers`]: https://github.com/fatso83/dotfiles/blob/master/utils/scripts/inotify-consumers

-To see the specific files and directories that the tools track for changes, you can use `strace` to monitor invocations of the `inotify_add_watch` system call:
+To see the specific files that the tools track for changes, you can use `strace` to monitor invocations of the `inotify_add_watch` system call:

 ```console
 $ strace --follow-forks --trace='inotify_add_watch' inotifywait --quiet test